 At this point if you are working with groups, someone may say, “It has worked for years.
 We have always done it that way.”
 And this is where you answer in a positive way, making them feel good about what they have done, but offer an alternative way to evaluate the need.
 This is where you stick to your guns if your facts are correct.
 Transitions are tricky because they require change that can cause hurt feelings or seem to diminish what has been done.
 If possible, try to build on what has been done.
 If that is not possible, slow change is necessary

 William Bridges in Managing Transitions, Making the Most of Change says you need to explain the basic purpose behind the outcome you seek so persons can see where they are going.
 Then you need to paint a picture of themselves and others so they know how the change will feel.
 The picture needs to include how their advocacy will change the face of mental illness and mental health.
 Help each person find a way to contribute so they are represented in the picture.

 Along the Way

 Create a strategy for using social media.
 Well-planned social media can help you recruit collaborators, help you promote your educational ideas and call attention to your group’s plans.
-If you have decided to be a one-person plan you can also recruit help for that.
+If you have decided to be a one-person plan you can also recruit help for that and control promotion.
 Know what you want to achieve before you go to twitter, Facebook, utube, pintarest, redditWhatsApp, podcasts or take to blogging.
 (If you don’t know where you are going, you might end up somewhere else.)